LaineyRokk/Ping_Pong/README.md

-Portfolio Landing Page for Epicodus 08.04.2017
+Portfolio Ping-Pong for Epicodus 08.04.2017

 by Lainey N. Rokkan

-This is the first independent project assigned to the new students of the Ruby/Rails program at Epicodus and it is to create a portfolio landing page
+This is the third independent project assigned to the new students of the Ruby/Rails program at Epicodus and it is to create a portfolio landing page

 Setup -Clone Repository provided by the GitHub link -Open HTTP server use brower of choice to view active webpage